Draft practice guidance for domiciliary care workers

 Context and next steps

-This document has been drafted in the form of regulatory guidance, so that if registration will proceed, domiciliary care workers will have clear, consistent standards to work to alongside the Code.
+This document has been drafted in the form of regulatory guidance, so that registered domiciliary care workers will have clear, consistent standards to work to alongside the Code.
 This is in-line with the guidance provided for other groups already registered with us.